 The worst part about trying to buy high quality things?
 Reading through reviews and deciding whether or not the high price tag actually means high quality.
 It’s exhausting.

-If you think a high quality item is worth the extra money, go for it.
+If you think a high quality item is worth the extra money (and you have the money in your budget), go for it.
 And if you don’t, get the cheaper thing.

 The heart behind the rule?
 Be intentional with your purchases and buy less stuff.